 - Tasks to prevent future problems (scheduling your annual doctor check up or creating a crisis management procedure for your business)

-These priorities tend to be forgotten while you work on low-importance, time-specific tasks, like booking a flight, checking and cleaning out your email, or writing a blog.
+The key to getting rid of the end of the day blues, is to remember these priorities that tend to be forgotten while you work on low-importance, time-specific tasks, like booking a flight, checking and cleaning out your email, or writing a blog.

 I learned that if I schedule when and where I’ll do something makes it dramatically more likely I’ll get it done.